 This doesn’t mean that training programs built on the sarcoplasmic versus myofibrillar hypertrophy concept don’t work.
 Just that the way in which they’re supposed to work is probably wrong.

-But there’s no convincing evidence to suggest that the muscle growth produced by training with lighter weights and higher repetitions comes predominantly from “non-functional” sarcoplasmic hypertrophy, while the myofibrillar component of the muscle remains the same size, or grows to a much lesser degree.
+But there’s no convincing evidence to suggest that gains in muscle mass produced by training with lighter weights and higher repetitions comes predominantly from “non-functional” sarcoplasmic hypertrophy, while the myofibrillar component of the muscle remains the same size, or grows to a much lesser degree.